 Fossati was founded in 1986 by Gérard Fossati.
 Currently, the company’s headquarters are in Amilly, France.

 After working for the Rigoutat Company for some years, Gérard Fossati felt it was time to chase his dreams and open a shop with his name on it.
 He was not only successful in that endeavour, but he was also able to blend what he had learned in Rigoutat with his vision and implement state-of-the-art design and manufacturing techniques.

 Innovation and technology took Fossati’s creations to the next level.
 If you haven’t already, give this brand a try and find out why it is a synonym with impeccable manufacture and great sounds.

-Notable English horn: Fossati Model S (link to check the price at Music & Arts)
+Notable English horn: Fossati Model S

 Made entirely of grenadilla wood and featuring a fully automatic system, this is a serious English horn for serious players.
 Indeed, the platinum-plated keys, double tenon ring, and second-octave stop make it as flexible as it is great sounding.
 In the same vein, the F key for the left hand, 3rd-octave keys, and forked F, A, and E vents make it as versatile as it gets.